Jee-King/starter-aca/content/dataset/_index.md

 -----------------------------------------------------------------------------------------
 We are <font color=red> expanding our FE108 </font> by collecting more challenging sequences (> 50), especially with more realistic scenes.  ~~We expect to complete the collection and upload it here by the end of September.~~

-<font color=red> News! </font> we have collected additional 33 sequences, which contains more challenging scenes for event-based data, such as similar object, severe camera motion, strobe light.
-We also open our 240hz annotation, named FE240hz.
+<font color=red> News! </font> we have collected additional 33 sequences, which contains more challenging scenes for event-based data, such as similar object, severe camera motion, and strobe light.
+We also open our 240hz annotation, named FE240hz, which contains 143,181 frame images.

 ### **Reference**
 -----------------------------------------------------------------------------------------